Import EDMs

 • Each database artifact must have a unique file name that is not used by any other uploaded database in Risk Modeler.
 Databases with non-unique file names will generate an error during upload.

-If you need to import an RMS EDM or RDM database, note that certain restrictions do apply.
+If you need to import an EDM or RDM database, note that certain restrictions do apply.
 Data Bridge enables you to import database artifacts representing EDMs and RDMs managed in RiskLink/RiskBrowser versions 13.0, 15.0, 16.0, 17.0, and 18.0.
 During import to Data Bridge, EDMs and RDMs are automatically updated to Microsoft SQL Server 2019.

 Step 2: Get storage bucket path and temporary credentials